enriquepablo/modus_ponens/README.md

 ### Grammars

+The grammars in modus_ponens are interpreted by [Pest][11], so look up the [Pest documentation][16] for their syntax.

 modus_ponens grammars must provide a top level production called `fact`.
-In principle, facts can have any possible structure, can be built out of any number of terminal or non-terminal sub-productions.
+In principle, facts can have any possible structure, i.e., they can be built out of any number of terminal or non-terminal sub-productions.

 modus_ponens provides a termination symbol for facts, `◊`, so to add a fact to a knowledge base, you would use a string like: